Ping-Technology-Labs-LTD/scrapemequickly/README.md

 # ScrapeMeQuickly

-Welcome to the ScrapeMeQuickly hackathon challange By Ping Proxies
+Welcome to the Scrape Me Quickly hackathon challange By Ping Proxies

+The goal is to collect information about all of the cars on the site, as quickly as possible.

+You must submit: minimum year, maximum year, average price and mode (most common) make.

 ### Requirements
 ```python